Stella Kantartzi, Ph.D.

 Building Location: Public Policy Institute, Room 107

-Her research interests include the development and release of soybean cultivars with superior yield, resistance to multiple diseases, and other economically important traits; the application of novel lab and field techniques for accelerating soybean cultivar development; and the identification, assessment, and characterization of new sources of genetic variation.
+Her research interests include the development and release of plant cultivars with superior yield, resistance to multiple diseases, and other economically important traits; the application of novel lab and field techniques for accelerating germplasm development; and the identification, assessment, and characterization of new sources of genetic variation.

 CSEM 200 Introduction to Crop Science